ChrisWhealy/svg-dom-graph/README.md

 Open <http://127.0.0.1:8000/> in a browser.

-Pick a demo from the menu on the left — "Directed tree", "Connector routing", "Fixing points", "Data node", or "Boolean operators" — each one builds the first time it is selected.
+Pick a demo from the menu on the left — "Directed tree", "Connector routing", "Fixing points", "Data node", "Boolean operators", or "Cell selection" — each one builds the first time it is selected.
 The URL's own `#panel-...` fragment tracks the current panel, so it is bookmarkable and shareable, and the browser's back/forward buttons move between previously visited panels.
 Editing `demo/index.template.html`, `demo/panels/*.html`, or `demo/style.css` is picked up on the next browser refresh; editing any Rust source needs a `cargo demo` restart, the same as any other wasm rebuild.